NCI-Agency/anet/docs/INSTALL.md

 		- fulltext module should be installed.
 This can be done by:
 			1. Open the Programs and Features control panel.
 			2. Select `Microsoft SQL Server 2016` and click `Change`.
-			3. When prompted to `Add/Repair/Remove`, select `Add` and provide intallation media.
+			3. When prompted to `Add/Repair/Remove`, select `Add` and provide installation media.
 			4. Advance through the wizard until the Feature Selection screen.
 Then select `Full-Text and Semantic Extractions for Search`.
 	- Users are required to have a modern web browser (Mozilla Firefox, Google Chrome, Microsoft Edge or other with good HTML5 support).
-IE11 is currently supported alhtough performance is degraded and support will be discontinued beyond Q3 2019
+IE11 is currently supported although performance is degraded and support will be discontinued beyond Q3 2019
 	- A service manager, such as https://nssm.cc/ , can be used to install ANET as a service on Windows
 - **Network Accessibility**
-	- Users will acccess the Application Server over HTTP/HTTPS (`80`/`443`)
+	- Users will access the Application Server over HTTP/HTTPS (`80`/`443`)
 	- The Application Server will access the SQL Server over port `1433` (or whatever port you have SQL configured to)
 	- The Application Server will need to access an Active Directory server for authentication
 	- The Application Server will need to access an SMTP server for email sending.
 - **Service Accounts**
-	- It is recommended to have a single service account with the following priviliges:
+	- It is recommended to have a single service account with the following privileges:
 		- Administrator of the Application Server VMs.
 All scheduled tasks are to be performed under this account.
-		- DB ownder of the ANET database.
+		- DB owner of the ANET database.
 It is recommended to use Windows Authentication for this access.

 ## Installation Prerequisites